purescript-gjs/purescript-gjs/README.md

 > The GJS does not provides a native `setTimeout` function which is required by `Aff` to handle errors.
 > Use the `Gio.Async.init` function to install compatibility functions.

 This blog post is a good read to learn more about `Aff`: [Asynchronous PureScript](https://blog.drewolson.org/asynchronous-purescript).

-Checkout the [Test.Gio](./test/Gio.purs) example for a parallel async demo.
+For command line application, use `GLib.MainLoop.withLoop`, checkout the [Test.Gio](./test/Gio.purs) example for a parallel async demo.

+For graphical application, checkout the [Test.Gtk4](./test/Gtk4.purs) example for custom glib loop lifecycle.

 # Contribute